Proto:The Legend of Zelda: Ocarina of Time Master Quest

 This page details one or more prototype versions of The Legend of Zelda: Ocarina of Time Master Quest.

 The debug version of The Legend of Zelda: Ocarina of Time Master Quest (with the harder dungeons and all) is the normal European Master Quest with the debugging features the developers used built in.
-The framerate was hacked from PAL to NTSC before the ROM was distributed.
+The framerate was hacked from PAL's s standard 50 fps (gross numbers) to NTSC's 60 fps (20 vi/s play, 30 vi/s paused) before the ROM was distributed.
 It's filled with debug options and test maps and certainly allows for very extensive options, making use of all four controllers as well as the Controller Pak (to store cutscene data).

 Several patches are available for the Debug ROM: one translates the level select into English, while another allows Room 120 to be accessed (the vanilla room has old formatting).
 They can be found circulating on the internet; pre-patched ROMs are also occasionally found.
 In the Debug ROM, all files are uncompressed, which explains its large size (512 MBits, the maximum possible cartridge size) and the easiness to alter it.